petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 will materialize this figure and push it to the repo.
 This figure is now viewable as its own object up on the website, on which we can make comments.
-Since we made it with Plotly,
-we can also zoom in, interact with the data, etc.

 ## Creating a slight variation to the figure with a fresh copy